Thinking of Remodeling? How to Avoid Getting Burned

 5. Check for licensing and proper protocols when it comes to remodeling.

-Each year a good majority of those 41 million people remodeling will end up spending millions correcting botched renovations.
+Each year, the good majority of those 41 million people remodeling will end up spending millions correcting botched renovations.
 You can avoid getting burned by taking your time and watching for red flags during your consultation and throughout the quoting process.
-Remember that good things take time and there is certainly no good reason to rush or jump into a renovation without the proper planning.
+Remember that good things take time, and there is certainly no good reason to rush or jump into a renovation without proper planning.

 Are you looking to have your home remodeled in the Cleveland area?